 Many foreign businesses that use a different model may confront resistance from Korean employees and business partners.
 They must learn to understand different business cultures and traditions.
 To be successful, many foreign businesses must develop an appropriate strategy that considers these deep-rooted traditions and history.

 Foreign enterprises often face tough competition from domestic businesses that may apply pressure and force prices down.
 One sector where this issue is particularly prevalent is in pharmaceutical sales.
 The Drug Expenditure Rationalization Plan controls prices, which may make it difficult for companies that have an intensive focus on research and development to make a profit on their patented drugs.

-Additionally, South Korea is home to some of the world’s largest companies, including Samsung, LG Electronics and Hyundai Motor Company.
+Additionally, South Korea is home to some of the world’s largest companies, including Samsung, LG Electronics, and Hyundai Motor Company.
 Foreign businesses may have difficulty penetrating the market where these companies and others have such a large percentage of it.

-For example, well-known electronics company Nokia failed in its South Korea market entry due to competition from Samsung and LG.
+For example, a well-known electronics company Nokia failed in its South Korea market entry due to competition from Samsung and LG.
 Companies that are hoping to expand into South Korea must consider the competition and whether they will be able to secure a portion of the market before making the investment in setting up a business here.